IPM Team

 360-565-2679

-Moyer has been WSU’s designated Viticulture Extension Specialist since 2011.
+Moyer has been with WSU since 2011.
 Her responsibilities include working with juice, processing, and wine grape producers across the state.
-She works closely with other members of the WSU Viticulture and Enology program, developing workshops and educational programs, publishing the Viticulture and Enology Extension News, and teaching courses in the Viticulture and Enology Certificate program.
-In 2020, Moyer was honored with the Extension Distinction Award from the American Society for Enology and Viticulture.
+She works closely with other members of the WSU Viticulture and Enology Department and WSU Prosser IAREC, developing workshops and educational programs, publishing the Viticulture and Enology Extension News, and teaching courses in the Viticulture and Enology Certificate programs.
+In 2020, Moyer received the Extension Distinction Award from the American Society for Enology and Viticulture.
+In 2023 she received the WSU CAHNRS Faculty Excellence in Extension Award, and in 2024 received the American Phytopathological Society Excellence in Extension Award.

 michelle.moyer@wsu.edu